·

 Instructions

-• Make Filling, if desired: (Note: I almost always use canned pie filling.)
+• Make filling (optional).
+(Note: I almost always use canned pie filling.)
 In a medium bowl, combine the blueberries, sugar, cornstarch, lemon zest, and lemon juice.
 Gently toss the ingredients together until the blueberries are coated evenly.
-Set aside.
+Set aside to marinate while the dough chills.

-• Assemble the Hand Pies: Place a tablespoon of the blueberry filling in the center of each dough circle, leaving a small border around the edges.
-Fold the dough over the filling to create a half-moon shape.
-Use a fork to crimp the edges of the hand pies closed.
+• Assemble.
+Place about 1 tablespoon of the blueberry filling in the center of each dough circle.
+Be careful not to overfill.
+Fold the dough over the filling to form a half-moon shape.
+Press the edges together gently and seal by crimping with a fork.

 Notes